In "Moral Tales," a Tapestry of Faith program

 Children's Stories about Forgiveness

-Lilly's Purple Plastic Purse by Kevin Hawkes (Greenwillow Books, 1996).
+Lilly's Purple Plastic Purse by Kevin Henkes (Greenwillow Books, 1996).
 Lilly the mouse gets mad at her teacher and does a revengeful act.
 The teacher responds by lovingly demonstrating forgiveness.

 Mr. Lincoln's Way by Patricia Polacco (Philomel Books, 2001).
 In this true story, a school principal named Mr. Lincoln helps a school bully who puts down other students and even the principal because of their race to appreciate that people of all races can live together by drawing on the boy's love for and knowledge of birds.
 A beautiful example of forgiveness and compassion.

 My Rotten Redheaded Older Brother by Patricia Polacco (Aladdin, 1998).
 A little girl tries to be better than her big brother out of jealousy and he ends up helping her out of kindness.

 "What if Nobody Forgave?
 The Story of Grudgeville" by Barbara Marshman in What if Nobody Forgave and Other Stories of Principle by Colleen M. McDonald (Boston: Skinner House Books, 2003).